sonnynomnom/Codecademy-Learn-SQL/Q&A.md

 ### Blake Burch - Data Innovation Lead ###

-Where do you work?
-PMG - A Digital Marketing Agency.
-I lead up our Data Innovation team to develop automation and algorithms for our top-tier brands.
+I lead up the Data Innovation team at [PMG: Digital Marketing Agency](https://www.pmg.com/) to develop automation and algorithms for our top-tier brands.

 **How do you use SQL in your day-to-day job?**

 I use SQL to:

 - Power automated reports/dashboards
 - Create calculations for ongoing bidding/budgeting decisions
 - Power the logic that generates bulk upload sheets for teams